thibaudclement/cs269i/docs/lecture-10.md

 In simple prediction markets like IEM, one problem is that liquidity providers risk unfavorable trades with more informed traders:

-- Large bid-ask spread to cover risk (low liquidity)
+- Large bid-ask spread to cover risk (low liquidity).
 - Poor information aggregation, e.g. anywhere between 5%-40% (in the example of LeBron James potentially joining the Chicago Bulls).

 One solution to this problem is called automated market makers (AMM).